-And so while the fundamental skills of graphic design remain vital, it's the skillset broadly known as 'visual design' that's becoming central to getting better jobs and better salaries.
+And so while the fundamental skills of graphic design remain vital, it's the skillset broadly known as 'digital design' that's becoming central to getting better jobs and better salaries.
 If that distinction is new to you, you'll find a primer here.
-Still, in short, visual design extends traditional graphic design principles to encompass an understanding and knowledge of user-interface design and branding.
+Still, in short, digital design extends traditional graphic design principles encompass an understanding and knowledge of UX Design (user experience) and UI Design (user interface).

-Nowadays, glance at any creative jobs board, and you'll see that jobs entitled 'visual designer' pay significantly more than 'graphic designer' jobs.
+Nowadays, glance at any creative jobs board, and you'll see that jobs entitled 'digital designer' or UX or UI Design pay significantly more than 'graphic designer' jobs.
 So it's very much worth upgrading your skills in this area.
 For many designers, this has taken place gradually over time, such as designer and illustrator Kiera O'Brien.

 "For me, it was quite a natural transition due to the projects I was taking on as I went from junior in a traditional brand and print studio to freelance," she says.
 "And once I started to work with more tech companies, I realised I enjoy the process and problem solving involved in user experience."

-However, others may need training and guidance to get from A to B. So it's great news that Created has started offering Visual Design Foundation and Visual Design Professional courses.
-Developed by professionals, for professionals, these courses are ideal for both graduates seeking to become more job-ready and seasoned designers wishing to move from graphic design to visual design.
+However, others may need training and guidance to get from A to B. So it's great news that Created has started offering courses in UI Design and UX Design courses.
+Developed by professionals, for professionals, these courses are ideal for both graduates seeking to become more job-ready and seasoned designers wishing to move from graphic design to digital design.

 5. More demand for motion design